matias-villalba/streaming/README.md

-# Streaming web app with html5, NodeJs and Mongodb
+# Video streaming web app with html5, NodeJs and Mongodb
-This is an example of a streaming web application, there are two implementations as example.
+This is an example of a video streaming web application, there are two implementations as an example.
-The first one is using the filesystem to store de video files, the second one is using mongodb to store the videos.
+The first one uses the filesystem to store the video files, the second one uses Mongodb to store them.
-You can choose between each one alternatives setting environment variables or using next run alternatives:
+You can choose which one to use, by environment variables setting or with one of the following running alternatives:

 ### Run with docker-compose